 May Protect Heart Health

 Sesame oil is a heart-friendly oil because of its fatty acid content.
 According to research conducted and published in the study the “Effect of sesame oil on serum and liver lipid profiles in the rat”, the oil may lower bad cholesterol levels as it may contain a wide range of polyunsaturated fatty acids, including sesamol and sesamin.
 These fatty acids keep the cardiovascular system strong and the LDL cholesterol levels low, thereby preventing atherosclerosis.
-You may be better protected from a heart attack and stroke if you add the oil to your diet; however, more research is needed to substantiate these initial findings.
+However, more research is needed to substantiate these initial findings.
 [13]

 May Improve Bone Quality